-Areas within the Project Premises and the WNYNSC exceeding DCGLs for unrestricted release would be excavated typically to a depth of about 15.2 centimeters (6 inches).
-The excavated material would be packaged into appropriate containers and transported as low specific activity waste to an offsite low-level radioactive waste disposal facility.
+Areas of the Cesium Prong within and outside of WNYNSC exceeding DCGLs for unrestricted release would be excavated typically to a depth of about 15.2 centimeters (6 inches).
+The excavated material would be packaged into appropriate containers and transported as low-specific-activity waste to an offsite low-level radioactive waste disposal facility.
 Based on the shallow excavation depth, it is assumed that the excavated soil would meet the soil moisture requirements of the designated waste disposal facility.
 In the unlikely event that some of the soil exceeds soil moisture requirements, it would be left to dry or sorbent material would be added.

 After the source(s) of contamination are removed, a final status survey would be performed in the Cesium Prong to verify that residual radioactivity levels do not exceed the established DCGLs.
-An independent verification survey may also be required.
-After the verification survey is complete, the area would be backfilled with clean soils and graded, as necessary, to restore to a near natural appearance.
+RCRA confirmatory sampling would also be performed.
+An independent verification survey may be required.
+After the surveys and sampling are complete, the area would be filled with appropriate clean backfill material and graded, as necessary, to restore it to a near natural appearance.